smitelli/cosmodoc/src/content/topics/ega-functions/index.md

 The CGA works practically identically, but it uses 15.7 kHz and 60 Hz for its horizontal and vertical frequencies, respectively.
 Due to the increased amount of color information, four video pins are required.
 As with the MDA, each of these pins can either be on or off, producing a total of 16 expressible colors.
 The pins carry red, green, blue, (each of which does what you would expect it to) and **intensity** -- the intensity signal brightens _all_ of the R/G/B color outputs by about 33% compared to what they would have produced alone.

-{{< note >}}The CGA monitor contains a bit of a color hack: If the RGBI signals are ever set to 1100 (i.e. red/green are on and blue/intensity are off) the display will artificially cut the green output in half.
+{{% note %}}The CGA monitor contains a bit of a color hack: If the RGBI signals are ever set to 1100 (i.e. red/green are on and blue/intensity are off) the display will artificially cut the green output in half.
 This avoids generation of a putrid yellow, replacing it with a more generally useful brown.
-The computer and CGA adapter are unaware of this modification; it occurs entirely inside the display.{{< /note >}}
+The computer and CGA adapter are unaware of this modification; it occurs entirely inside the display.{{% /note %}}

 The EGA begins to complicate things by supporting two different synchronization modes: the 15.7k/60 Hz frequencies from the CGA, and a new EGA-specific horizontal rate of 21.85 kHz (while still using 60 Hz for vertical sync).
 This higher frequency permits more scan lines to be drawn each frame, which the EGA adapter can use to fit more content inside the bounds of the screen.
 In order to differentiate between these modes, the adapter reverses the polarity of the _vertical_ sync signal when running in the higher horizontal frequency mode to help the display lock onto the frequency.